2019 Best Online Counseling Bachelor's Degrees

-Doctoral degrees require the completion of a dissertation, an extensive research paper on the topic of a student's choice.
+Doctoral degrees require the completion of a dissertation and an extensive research paper on the student's topic of choice.
 Most students who seek these degrees have a topic in mind, and they will dedicate years to finishing their work.
 Highly advanced coursework is also expected, and most doctoral students are already working as school counselors and psychologists, providing them with experience on which to base their learning.

 A family counseling or lay counseling certificate might be a good option for community leaders and care-giving professionals with a variety of academic backgrounds, such as physicians, campus residential advisors, pastors, social workers, or nurses.
 Advanced or clinical mental health counseling certificates are typically designed for people with a master's degree who must meet specific educational requirements in order to earn or renew a state license.

-Online graduate counseling degrees offer courses that contribute to helping students better understand how to interact with diverse populations.
+Online graduate counseling degrees offer courses that help students better understand how to interact with diverse populations.
 Psychology and sociology courses are offered with a variety of titles and will probably play a role in every class a counseling student takes.
-Because counselors are bound to legal parameters, graduate students will likely study ethics and the legal procedures that counselors must abide by.
-Some counselors will take classes in general social work and cultural studies, as well, so they can prepare for work in settings that serve populations in need.
+Because counselors are bound by legal parameters, graduate students will likely study these parameters, as well as the ethics and legal procedures that govern their work.
+Some counselors will take classes in general social work and cultural studies as well, so they can prepare for work in settings that serve populations in need.
 Students may also take courses that explore counseling procedures and theories, including group and individual counseling sessions.

 In order to gain the hands-on experience that an expert counselor needs, all quality online graduate counseling degrees require a practicum and internship experience.
 Practicums put students in mock counseling settings, which allow them to work on their counseling skills in low-stakes situations.
 Internships in a counseling office allow students to shadow experienced counselors and practice their counseling skills under the watchful eye of a professional.
 The amount of fieldwork required will depend on the state in which the training takes place and the type of counseling the student specializes in.

-The following list provides an example of some of the general courses covered in a online graduate counseling degree program:
+The following list provides examples of some of the general courses covered in an online graduate counseling degree program:

 - Clinical Assessment: Students learn about different tools, such as standardized questionnaires, which can be used to determine a patient's diagnosis.